 NTIC's principal executive offices, production facilities and domestic research and development operations are located at 4201 Woodland Road, Circle Pines, Minnesota 55014.
-NTIC purchased the real estate and 40,000 square feet building in which its corporate headquarters is located in September 2006.
-To finance the purchase, Northern Technologies Holding Company, LLC (NTI LLC) obtained a term loan from PNC Bank, National Association (PNC Bank) with a principal amount of \$1,275,000 that was to mature on May 1, 2011.
-On January 10, 2011, NTI LLC refinanced the term loan in the then principal amount of approximately \$1,141,788.
-The term loan matures on January 10, 2016, bears interest at an annual rate based on the daily LIBOR rate plus 2.15% and is payable in 59 consecutive monthly installments equal to approximately \$6,343 (inclusive of principal but exclusive of interest).
-The term loan is secured by a first lien on the real estate and building owned by NTI LLC and all of the assets of NTIC and is guaranteed by NTIC.
+In purchasing the real estate and 40,000 square feet building in which its corporate headquarters is located, Northern Technologies Holding Company, LLC (NTI LLC) obtained a term loan, which is secured by a first lien on the real estate and building and all of the assets of NTIC and is guaranteed by NTIC.